fslo1709/bankingapi/README.md

 ## Code Organization
 This micro-service is divided into three folders:
 - auxiliary: Classes that support the microservice
-    - CurrencyConverter:
+    - CurrencyConverter: Calls the third party API to perform the transaction
-    - Transaction:
+    - Transaction: Object structure of a transaction
 - controller: RESTful API related classes
-    - MessageController
+    - MessageController: Controller for the GET entry point in the API
-    - MessageRequest
+    - ResponseObject: Used to send the response back
 - kafkaClasses: All kafka-related classes
-    - KafkaConsumerGroup
+    - KafkaConsumerConfig: Configuration class for Kafka consumers
-    - KafkaProducerConfig
+    - Polling: Accessory class used to consume from Kafka
-    - KafkaTopicConfig
+- security: For the JWT tokens
-    - Ka
+    - JwtTokens: In charge of managing the JWT Tokens

 ## Requirements Implementation
 Below we can see the problem description (each part that belongs to the explanation will be ___highlighted like this___) and assumptions, explaining how they're implemented in the code.